AndyLab9596/elotus-movie/README.md

 - [x] Infinite loading
 - [x] Using react-query for server state management and caching.
 - [x] Debounce search
+- [x] Deployed on vercel
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

+> I also deployed this project on vercel so you can browse it more easily

 > In case the GIF file doesn't work, here is a google drive contains a video of a walkthrough of implemented user stories: https://drive.google.com/file/d/12LlX30TQK430Ab_JdTgnVN4tNtjzM4Wh/view?usp=sharing